BitcoinSchema/1sat-ordinals/fungible-tokens/bsv-21.md

 # BSV-21 Fungible Token Standard

+{% hint style="info" %}
+BSV-21 was originally called BSV-20 v2 but was renamed for clarity.
+This is why the "p" field is the same for both token types.
+{% endhint %}

 ## Overview

 BSV-21 is a fungible token standard for Bitcoin SV that uses ordinal inscriptions to create, mint, and transfer tokens.
 Tokens are identified by their genesis transaction output (`<txid>_<vout>`) and exist as UTXOs on the Bitcoin SV blockchain.